RaphaelHoudouin/movies-recommender-system/README.md

 The **ML Movies Recommender System** is a machine learning-based application that recommends movies based on user input.
 By utilizing the power of cosine similarity and content-based filtering, the system suggests movies similar to the one the user selects.
 This project includes a user interface built using **Streamlit**, which allows users to interact with the recommender system and see the results displayed in a visually appealing format, including movie posters.

-### Dataset

-The system is powered by the **tmdb_5000_movies.csv** dataset, sourced from Kaggle:
-[TMDB Movie Metadata](https://www.kaggle.com/datasets/tmdb/tmdb-movie-metadata?select=tmdb_5000_movies.csv).
-This dataset contains metadata for 5000 movies, including genres, tags, keywords, and more.

 The project features a user-friendly interface built with **Streamlit**, enabling users to:
 - Interact with the recommender system.
 - Input a movie title to receive recommendations.
 - View results, including visually appealing movie posters.

+### Dataset

+The system utilizes the **TMDB API** to fetch metadata and details for movies.
+This includes information such as genres, tags, keywords, and more, enabling accurate and personalized recommendations.

 ### Live App
 Explore the app via this URL: [ML Movies Recommender](https://ricky-ml-movies-recommender.streamlit.app/).